blckswmngbrd/blog/_posts/2017-05-12-Pseudo-HFT-with-DST.md

 ## Trading 10 to 20 second timeframes with the Dempster-Shaffer Theory and Interactive Brokers

-Affectionately known as the DST Market Mind, a "High Frequency" style trading automated trading system based on the Dempster-Shafer fusion theory, was concieved at the Illinois Institute of Technology-Stuart School of Business by Randall Campbell and Francisco Hernandez.
+Affectionately known as the DST Market Mind, a "High Frequency" style automated trading system based on the Dempster-Shafer fusion theory, was concieved at the Illinois Institute of Technology-Stuart School of Business by Randall Campbell and Francisco Hernandez.

 ## Understanding The Dempster-Shaffer Theory